 The resident engineer’s responsibility for surplus material and related actions will vary considerably depending on the terms of a particular contract.
-Generally, for those contracts that include payment for embankment construction within the payment for roadway excavation, determine as early as possible whether there will be a surplus (or deficiency) of material.
-For contracts that provide separate payment for embankment, ensure that the contractor satisfies the conditions in Section 5-1.20B(4), “Contractor–Property Owner Agreement,” of the Standard Specifications.
+Generally, for contracts that include payment for embankment construction within the payment for roadway excavation, determine as early as possible whether there will be a surplus (or deficiency) of material.
+For contracts that provide separate payment for embankment, verify that the contractor satisfies the conditions in Section 5-1.20B(4), “Contractor–Property Owner Agreement,” of the Standard Specifications.

-The following are some of the factors to analyze when determining whether there will be an unplanned surplus (or deficiency) of roadway excavation:
+The following are some of the factors to analyze when determining whether there will be an unplanned surplus or deficiency of roadway excavation: